lazydeveloper/lazydeveloper.github.io/content/posts/java_string_template.md

 categories:
   - Programming
 ---

-### String Template
+### What is String Template?
+String Template is a process of substituting values of variables into placeholders in a string.
 In the past, we relied on string concatenation to format output for print statements.

 `System.out.println(arr[i] + " " + "From for loop");`

 Now this will change from Java 21 as String Template is here.
 String templates offer a more elegant approach by letting you embed expressions directly within the string.
 This improves readability and maintainability of your code.

-### What is String Template?
-String Template is a process of substituting values of variables into placeholders in a string.

 **Example 01 - using STR format**
 ```java